 When I first started playing squash, I was surprised at how exhausted I was after playing.
 I was even more surprised to learn how squash burns calories!

 Squash is an exhilarating and fast-paced racket sport that is played in a closed court environment that leads to constant movement.
-The benefits of squash are wide-ranging and include burning a great deal of calories, better hand-eye-coordination and concentration, and increased flexibility and sprint speed.
+The benefits of squash are wide-ranging and include burning a lot of calories, better hand-eye-coordination and concentration, and increased flexibility and sprint speed.

 A full practical drill session or proper game with a partner can easily help burn off over 1,000 calories per 60 minute game.
 However, the number of calories you burn on the squash court relates to the amount of time played, the intensity of the games, and your weight.